Sam Kerr hat trick helps Chelsea’s women retain League Cup

 Kerr grabbed the opening two goals inside the opening 10 minutes of the final — both assisted by Fran Kirby — before the England forward’s brace put Chelsea 4-0 ahead at the break.

-Kerr completed her treble in the 48th minute before Guro Reiten rounded off the rout for the Women’s Super League leaders.
+Australian Kerr completed her treble in the 48th minute before Guro Reiten rounded off the rout for the Women’s Super League leaders.

 The game ended on a concerning note for Chelsea after defender Maren Mjelde went down after a challenge from Bristol’s Aimee Palmer with 15 minutes to go.
 The Norway captain was carried off the pitch on a stretcher, with gas and air administered by paramedics.